benzmuircroft/temp/ROUTER.md

 todo.

 ## 🤯 Gotchas
-- The userbase takes a router that has not been started.
+- The userbase takes a router that has not been started

-- If the router has a userbase; the router will replicate the userbase's corestore.
+- If the router has a userbase; the router will replicate the userbase's corestore

 - Propagate will send to each of your 64 which makes them propagate to there 64 and so-on and so-on but each person that receives it is tagged in the message and will not respond a second time by a hit from another peer.
-Each will wait until there entire group has responded/dropped-out/timesout to reply and this will cascade back to you like a sonar mapping a room.
+Each will wait until there entire group has responded/dropped-out/timesout to reply and this will cascade back to you like a sonar mapping a room

+- Each database or crdt must be on it's own unique topic.
+You can use it without userbase, but, you will need to start it with seed and username on your own (think of this as 'unprovable-mode')

 - Each crdt/database added to the router, alter the routers opions.cache, therefore adding themselves to the router as topics

 - A database automatically runs a crdt side-by-side under the hood; so each database will alter the routers options.cache twice ('databaseTopic' = database and 'databaseTopic-db' = crdt)

 - Using `alow` achually lets you alow sub topics (so you can use it for many unique things) and can be used along side `deny`.
-In-other-words; you arn't forced to alow the topic that you `start`ed the router with!
+In-other-words; you arn't forced to alow the topic that you `start`ed the router with

 ## 📜 Licence
 MIT